-Ever thought about a career in counselling, you’ve probably asked yourself questions like what does the job involve?
+Ever thought about a career in counselling?
+You’ve probably asked yourself questions like, what does the job involve?
 What kind of person is the role suitable for?
-Well, that’s exactly what we seek to clarify here, as we take a closer look at what’s involved.
+Well, that’s precisely what we seek to clarify here as we closely examine what’s involved.

 - Offering counselling online, by phone or face to face